ImuS663/sorter/README.md

 # sorter

 `sorter` is a library designed to provide efficient and flexible sorting algorithms.
 It supports a variety of sorting techniques, making it a versatile tool for different use cases, whether educational or practical.
+This library was created for my educational purposes, and it serves as a resource for learning and exploring sorting algorithms.

+**Disclaimer**: This library is primarily intended for educational use and may not be optimized for production environments.
+Use it at your own risk in practical applications.

 ## Installation